MicrosoftDocs/entra-docs/docs/external-id/customers/tutorial-single-page-app-angular-sign-in-prepare-app.md

       flex: 1 1 auto;
     }
     ```
-1. Open _src/app/home/home.component.html_ and replace the existing code with the following code snippet.
+1. Open _src/app/home/home.component.html_ and replace the existing code with the following code snippet to define the home page of the application using HTML.

     ```HTML
     <mat-card class="card-section" *ngIf="!loginDisplay">